-Certified anesthesiologist assistants are highly trained master’s degree level non-physician anesthesia care providers whose function is similar to a specialized physician assistant for physician anesthesiologists.
-The certified anesthesiologist assistant profession was established in the late 1960s by physician anesthesiologists.
+Certified anesthesiologist assistants (CAAs) are highly trained master’s degree level non-physician anesthesia care providers.
+The CAA profession was established in the late 1960s by physician anesthesiologists.
 After studying the educational pathway for physician anesthesiologists and nurse anesthetists, physician anesthesiologists created a new educational paradigm for a mid-level anesthesia practitioner emphasizing a science/pre-medical – rather than nursing – background in college.
 This person would perform the same job as nurse anesthetists but could seek admittance to medical school if appropriate.
 The founders recognized early the advantage of a strong pre-medical background in comparison to the nursing education background of the nurse anesthetist profession.

 To date, CAAs may practice in 17 jurisdictions and Guam:

 The federal government, specifically the Medicare Program, and numerous states recognize certified anesthesiologist assistants and nurse anesthetists as being qualified anesthesia providers who have identical clinical capabilities and responsibilities while working in the Anesthesia Care Team model.
 For decades, the Anesthesia Care Team has safely and effectively delivered anesthesia care with either a certified anesthesiologist assistant or nurse anesthetist as the non-physician anesthetist member of the team.